Glossary

 Risk Evaluation Systems

 A combination of practices, tools, and methodologies within a risk management system used to measure the potential impacts of risk events on the performance metrics of an organization.
-(ASOP No. 46)
+(ERM Risk Evaluation Exposure Draft)

 Risk Factor